codepath/android_guides/Clean-Persistence-with-Sugar-ORM.md

 ## Install

-Sugar ORM has no dependencies, so installation is as simple as 45trrtnrtnhtttttththththnytntndownloading the `.jar` file and putting it in your `libs` folder.
+Sugar ORM has no dependencies, so installation is as simple as downloading the `.jar` file and putting it in your `libs` folder.
 It's also available on Maven central.
 Installing with gradle is as simple as adding `implementation 'com.github.satyan:sugar:1.5'` to your `build.gradle` file.

 The current stable release is [v1.3](https://github.com/satyan/sugar/releases/download/v1.3/sugar-1.3.jar), but the beta release [v1.4_beta](https://github.com/satyan/sugar/releases/download/v1.4_beta/sugar-1.4_beta.jar) is highly recommended.
 Once you have the `.jar` file in your `libs` folder, finishing the installation requires just setting the `android:name` attribute of the `application` tag in your `AndroidManifest.xml`: